alphaloopbot/alphaloop-core/docs/architecture/package-integration.md

 ## Conclusion

-The refactoring of `alphaloop-core` to use official packages represents a significant improvement in code quality, maintainability, and architecture.
+The refactoring of `alphaloop-core` to use official infrastructure packages represents a significant improvement in code quality, maintainability, and architecture.
 By leveraging the service factory pattern and centralized configuration management, the system now provides:

 - **Clean separation of concerns**
-- **Consistent APIs across packages**
+- **Consistent APIs across infrastructure packages**
 - **Easy testing and mocking**
 - **Centralized configuration management**
 - **Better error handling and debugging**

-This approach ensures that `alphaloop-core` focuses on its core responsibilities while delegating specialized functionality to dedicated, well-tested packages.
+This approach ensures that `alphaloop-core` focuses on its core responsibilities while delegating specialized functionality to dedicated, well-tested infrastructure packages.